I work for the National Health Service and also in private practice in Cambridge.

 Six years at medical school is the basic

 requirement to be a Doctor.
-I did the first three years in Cambridge and then
+I did the first three years at Cambridge University and then

 finished at a Clinical School, St George’s Hospital in London.